TheRensselaerIDEA/visnetmws/README.md

 * Implement group details on the Wall: when a group is selected, show color-coded profiles of the characters in that group
 * Implement character details on the Left Monitor
 * Provide a character highlight video on the Right Monitor

+## Media Sources

+* For selected characters we might provide links from this site: https://getyarn.io/yarn-find?text=:%22Les%20Miserables%20(2012)%22